PowerMeep/Minecraft-Modpack-Generator/README.md

 - [x] Auto choose the configuration that gets the most mods
 - [x] Cache api calls
 - [x] Validate JSON files when reading them in
+- [ ] Remove sidequests when all of their mods have been removed

 ### Milestone 1
 **The builder consistently assembles sensible configurations.**